What do you do when the world seems hell-bent

 And a little bit of GLITTER.

-Dragathon: Meeting Hate with Joy follows, from conception to execution, the ambitious attempt to set a Guinness World Record for the longest drag show in history—48 consecutive hours.
+Dragathon: Meeting Hate with Joy follows, from conception to execution, the ambitious attempt to set a Guinness World Record for the longest drag show in history — 48 consecutive hours.
 STOP.
 TAKE THAT IN.
-We’re talking about 48 hours of non-stop performances filled with giant wigs, fake eyelashes, sass, chaos, and beauty.
+We’re talking 48 hours of non-stop drag performances filled with giant wigs, fake eyelashes, sass, chaos, and beauty.

-Be prepared to immerse yourself in the world of drag, not just as a performance but as a form of personal expression.
-And, even more than that, as a community.
+So be prepared to immerse yourself in the world of drag, not just as a performance but as a community.
+And see what is possible when a small group bands together to meet hate with the only thing that they can: joy.

 DRAGATHON: Meeting Hate with Joy is a fiscally sponsored project of Fractured Atlas, a 501(c)(3) charity.
 Contributions made payable to Fractured Atlas for the purposes of the Dragathon documentary are tax-deductible to the extent permitted by law.